emilyolafson/eyetrack-ANT/README.md

-Overview of the project
+**Title:** Relating eye-tracking EEG metrics to attention network systems

-In this project we will be analysing eye-tracking EEG data that was recorded during the Attention Network Task, a paradigm used to assess different components of attention.
-Each of the primary attention systems—alerting, orienting, and executive control monitoring—involves salient autonomic correlates as evidenced by changes in reactive pupil dilation and blinks (Geva et al. 2013).
+**Project lead:** Emily Olafson, mattermost: @emilyo email: olafsonemily@gmail.com

-In the eye-tracking data, several biological variables are measured:
+**Project Description:** This project involves analysis eye-tracking EEG data that was recorded during the Attention Network Task, a paradigm used to assess different components of attention.
+Each of the primary attention systems—alerting, orienting, and executive control monitoring—involves salient autonomic correlates as evidenced by changes in reactive pupil dilation and blinks.
+The goal of the project will be to understand how physiological correlates of attention vary in healthy individuals and in patients with traumatic brain injury (TBI).

-Pupil dilation
+The data consists of EEG outputs in the form of .edf files which include pupil dilation and eye-blinks, as well as accompanying behavioural data (Attention Network Task) including measures like reaction time.
+The data was collected by Dr. Sudhin Shah at Weill Cornell Medicine and needs to be preprocessed (see Issues)

-Blinks
+**Skills:** Python or MATLAB skills at any level, statistics, familiarity with EEG

-Saccades (quick, simultaneous movement of both eyes between two or more phases of fixation in the same direction)
+Join the [Mattermost channel](https://mattermost.brainhack.org/brainhack/channels/eyetracking-project) for discussion and pop into the [Jitsi room](https://meet.jit.si/EyeTrackingProject) to speak quickly to the project lead (Emily)